Indonesia–Thailand relations

 Indonesia and Thailand have officially established diplomatic ties on 7 March 1950.
 The two countries have since enjoyed a cordial bilateral relationship.
-Both countries have established embassies in each capitals, Indonesia has their embassy in Bangkok and consulate in Songkhla, while Thailand has their embassy in Jakarta.
+Both countries have established embassies in each capitals, Indonesia has their embassy in Bangkok and a consulate in Songkhla, while Thailand has their embassy in Jakarta and honorary consulates in Denpasar, Medan and Surabaya.
 High rank stately visits has been conducted for years.
-Both nations are the founders of ASEAN and the members of Non-Aligned Movement and APEC.
+Both nations are the founders of ASEAN and members of numerous organizations such as the Non-Aligned Movement, APEC, Cairns Group, G20 developing nations and the Indian-Ocean Rim Association.
 Indonesia and Thailand are viewed as natural allies.
-Indonesia is also appointed as observer in Cambodian–Thai border dispute.
+Indonesia is also appointed as observer in the 2008–2013 Cambodian–Thai border crisis.

 Following the military takeover of the government in Thailand in May 2014 — without intending to interfere in the internal affairs of Thailand — as part of the ASEAN Community, Indonesia calls for the restoration of democracy in Thailand.
 Indonesia urged the military and civilian elements in Thailand to work together to quickly restore the political situation in Thailand.

-Country comparison

 History

 The relations between ancient Thailand and Indonesia dated back to the 8th century during the era of the Srivijaya empire.
-Parts of Southern Thailand on the Malay peninsula were under the influences of the thalassocratic Srivijayan empire centered on Sumatra.
+Parts of Southern Thailand on the Malay Peninsula were under the influence of the thalassocratic Srivijayan empire centered on Sumatra.
 Srivijayan Buddhist temples could be observed in Chaiya.
 King Dharanindra (r.
 780–800) of Mataram may have brought Shailendras' control on Ligor in the Malay Peninsula.
 The 14th-century Nagarakretagama Javanese manuscript dated from the Majapahit period has mentioned several states that today are identified to be located in modern Thailand, such as Syangka (Siam), Ayodhyapura (Ayutthaya), Dharmanagari (Nakhon Si Thammarat) in southern Thailand, Rajapura (Ratburi) and Singhanagari (Singhapuri on the branch of the river Menam).
 The discovery of 16th-century Ayutthayan bronze statuettes at Talaga, a village near Cirebon at the foot of Mount Ciremai, also suggested the ancient relations.
 Vice versa, the mention of Indonesian places such as Jawaa (Java), Majapahit, Makkasan (Makassar), and Minangkabau can be found in ancient Thai documents.

 According to Thai source, during the reign of King Narai in the late 17th century, a few hundred Makassarese fled the city of Makassar and went to Ayutthaya after the Dutch took over their kingdom in the late 1660s.
 The king gave them a plot of land in the city next to the Malay quarter.
 The Panji cycle, the tale of love, adventure and bravery of the Javanese prince and his consort, originated from Kadiri and popular in Majapahit era, has made its way to Malay Peninsula, Cambodia, and finally Siam as the tale of Prince Inao (derived from Inu or Hino Kertapati, the other name of the Prince).